ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Bite.*** Your bite is a natural weapon and can be used to make unarmed strikes.
 If you hit with it, you deal 1d4 + your Strength modifier piercing damage instead of the bludgeoning damage normal for an unarmed strike.

-***Jungle Runner.*** When you take the Dash action, you ignore natural difficult terrain in jungle enviroments until the start of your next turn.
+***Jungle Runner.*** When you take the Dash action, you ignore natural difficult terrain in jungle environments until the start of your next turn.

 ## Vegepygmies
 These small mold creatures spawn from corpses infected with specific kinds of mold.
-Often tribal and primative, vegepygmies live in tight nit and reclusive communities deep within jungles across the realms.
+Often tribal and primitive, vegepygmies live in tight nit and reclusive communities deep within jungles across the realms.

-Some vegepygmies break this cultural norm and adopt an unusual sense of curiousity.
-These vegepygmies grow and evolve to learn langauges and adapt their primative forms of communication to better deal and work with the other races.
-Adventuring vegepygmies are more than likely the adventuring vegepygmies of the world.
+Some vegepygmies break this cultural norm and adopt an unusual sense of curiosity.
+These fungi grow and evolve to learn languages and adapt their primitive forms of communication to better deal and work with the other races.

-Adventuring vegepygmies lach on to characters they are curious about and that also can communicate easily with them.
-These pairings become symbiotic.
-Vegepygmies help navigate the dangers of the jungles while their partners give them a chance to navigate and survive in city and other urban settings.
+Adventuring vegepygmies latch on to characters that interest them and can communicate easily with.
+These pairings are symbiotic; the vegepygmie helps navigate the dangers of the jungles while their partner gives them a tools to navigate and survive in city or other urban settings.

 For more information about vegepygmies, see *Volo's Guide to Monsters* pg.
 196.